xiaokunzhang/mcp-over-mqtt-site/mcp/specification/2025-03-26/basic/mqtt_transport.md

 ## Terminology

-- **service-name**: The service name is the identifier of a MCP server, which will be included in the topic.
+- **server-name**: The server name is the identifier of a MCP server, which will be included in the topic.

-  Multiple MCP servers with the same `service-name` provide exactly the same service.
+  Multiple connections with the same `server-name` are considered multiple instances of the same MCP server and provide exactly the same service.
 When the MCP client sends an initialize message, it should select one of them according to a client-side determined strategy.

-  Multiple MCP Servers with different `service-name`s may still provide similar functions.
+  Multiple MCP Servers with different `server-name`s may still provide similar functions.
 In this case, when the client sends an initialize message, it should select one of them to establish a connection as needed.
-The selection criteria can be based on the client's permissions, recommendations from a large model, or the user's choice.
+The selection criteria can be based on the client's permissions, recommendations from a LLM, or the user's choice.

-  The `service-name` must be a hierarchical topic style separated by `/` so that the client can subscribe to a certain type of service using MQTT topic wildcards, for example: `service-type/sub-type/name`.
+  The `server-name` must be a hierarchical topic style separated by `/` so that the client can subscribe to a certain type of MCP server using MQTT topic wildcards, for example: `server-type/sub-type/name`.

-  The `service-name` should not `+` and `#` characters.
+  The `server-name` should not `+` and `#` characters.

-  The `service-name` should be unique among all MCP servers.
+  The `server-name` should be unique among all MCP servers.

-- **service-name-filter**: The MQTT topic filter to match the `service-name`, it may include `/`, `+` and `#` characters.
-See descriptions about **service-name** for more details.
+- **server-name-filter**: The MQTT topic filter to match the `server-name`, it may include `/`, `+` and `#` characters.
+See descriptions about **server-name** for more details.

-- **service-id**: The MQTT Client ID of a MCP server instance.
+- **server-id**: The MQTT Client ID of a MCP server instance.
 Any string except `/`, `+` and `#`.
 It must be globally unique and will also be included in the topic.
 It is recommended to use a hex string UUID.

 - **mcp-client-id**: The MQTT Client ID of the client.
 Any string except `/`, `+` and `#`.
 It must be globally unique and will be included in the topic.
 Each time an initialization request is made, a different client-id must be used.
 It is recommended to use a hex string UUID.